M. M. Thahir

-M. M. Thahir is a Sri Lankan politician and a member of the All Ceylon Makkal Congress.
+M. M. Thahir (born 2 June 1974) is a Sri Lankan politician and a member of the All Ceylon Makkal Congress.
 He was elected to the parliament in the 2024 Sri Lankan parliamentary election representing Ampara Electoral District.
 He is a businessman by profession and also a former chairman of Ninthavur Pradeshiya Sabha, and worked as a member of ACMC high command committee for many years.